vikrampawar/vikrampawar.github.io/_posts/2023-04-18-Spring-Boot-Day-01-Introduction.markdown

 17. [17_Authentication_OAUTH2](https://github.com/rumq/spring-boot-in-3-weeks/blob/master/slides/pdfs/17_Authentication_OAUTH2.pptx.pdf)
 18. [18_Testing](https://github.com/rumq/spring-boot-in-3-weeks/blob/master/slides/pdfs/18_Testing.pptx.pdf)

-We've gone through the first 3 today, and looked at the 4rth on bean injection briefly.
-We'll start from there in the next class.
+The meetings are recorded.

-Today's meeting is recorded.
-You can find the link to it here [Spring Boot Day 01 Introduction](https://drive.google.com/file/d/1Y66X-1sJSfrGhCemM0Ggh50nbCrNu8mj/view?usp=share_link).
+You can find the notes and the links to the recording on the README file in the course repository [Spring Boot Course](https://github.com/rumq/java-springboot-course).